 ~Our Nursery~

 Rose Tree puppies are raised in our home using aspects from the Puppy Culture method, and are given the best head start possible with Early Neurological Stimulation and interactive concepts that promote brain development and mental enrichment.
-They are exposed to every day life from the beginning - our children, dogs, cats, & once old enough they get to venture outside safely in view of horses and other interesting sights, sounds, & smells.
+They are exposed to every day life from the beginning - our children, dogs, cats, & once old enough they get to venture outside safely in view of cows, chickens and other interesting sights, sounds, & smells.
 They are desensitized to normal household noises like vacuums and radio, & come well started on potty training for a smooth transition into their new family.
 Socialization is our #1 priority to make sure each puppy gets the best possible start in life during this critical time.

 From Day 1, we are involved in handling the puppies.
 They are interacted with from birth and weighed daily for the first few weeks to ensure they're thriving.
 Starting on Day 3, we begin Early Neurological Stimulation.
 This method is comprised of 5 exercises that, when performed daily between Days 3-16, has been shown to have a lifetime impact on the following: